Inbibo/adonisfx_docs/docs/maya/skin.md

 AdnSkin is a Maya deformer for fast, robust and easy-to-configure skin simulation for digital assets.
 Thanks to the combination of internal and external constraints, the deformer can produce dynamics that allow the skin mesh to realistically react to the deformations of internal tissues (e.g. muscles, fascia) over time.

 The influence these constraints have on the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools#paint-tool) or by uniformly regulating their influence via multipliers in the Attribute Editor.
-Besides the maps and multipliers there are many other parameters to regulate the skin's dynamics and behaviour to a wide array of options.
+Besides the maps and multipliers there are many other parameters to regulate the skin's dynamics and behavior to a wide array of options.

 ### How To Use